SafiUllahAdam/evolute/README.md

 # eVolutɘ

-**AI screen companion for Windows.** Ask about whatever is on your screen, by voice or text, and get an answer that points at the thing it is talking about.
+**AI screen companion for Windows.** Lives with your cursor on your screen real-time.
+Ask about whatever is on your screen, by voice or text, and get an answer that points at the thing it is talking about.

 ## What is eVolutɘ?